eslint/rfcs/designs/2023-test-rule-errors/README.md

         {
             "code": "foo();",
-            "options": [{ "checkFoo": true, "nonExistentOption": true }], "message": "Value {\"checkFoo\":true,\"nonExistentOption\":true} should NOT have additional properties."
+            "options": [{ "checkFoo": true, "nonExistentOption": true }], "error": {
+                "message": "Value {\"checkFoo\":true,\"nonExistentOption\":true} should NOT have additional properties.", "name": "SchemaValidationError"
             }
+        }
     ]
 }
 ```

-To test a custom exception thrown by a rule, simply use the exception text as the message: `"message": "Some custom exception message from the rule."`.
+To test a custom exception thrown by a rule, simply use the exception text as the message: `"message": "Some custom exception message from the rule."` and/or the name of the exception class as the `name`.

-A convenience feature to go along with this is to allow an alternative property `errorType: 'schema' | 'rule'` to be specified indicating the type of exception without indicating the exception text.
-This would be useful since most of the time, the user may not care about the exact text of the exception, but only that the particular type of exception was thrown.
-This also makes it easier to update the exception text without having to update the messages in all the test cases.
-Alternate names for this property to consider: `messageErrorType`, `messageType`, `messageId`, `source`.
+The `error` object in the test case uses the `name` and `message` properties directly from the original exception object, while grouping them nicely together in the same structure as the original exception.
+Similar to `message` and `messageId` in `invalid` test cases, only one of `message` and `name` is required.
+If the user doesn't care to test the full exception `message` text, the exception class `name` can be used instead.

+Examples of how exceptions would be thrown with different exception classes that could be distinguished by `name`:

+- `throw new SchemaValidationError('...should NOT have additional properties.')` (custom error type thrown by schema validation)
+- `throw new SomeCustomRuleError('...')` (custom error type thrown by the rule implementation)
+- `throw new Error('...')` (basic error thrown by the rule implementation)

-Differences between fatal test cases and invalid test cases:
+Differences between `fatal` test cases and `invalid` test cases:

 - `code` is not required (the code may be irrelevant when testing options)
-- There's a required `message` property instead of an `errors` property
+- There's a required `error` object instead of an `errors` array

 This feature can only be used for testing the following user-facing exceptions: